 - Capri Summer Crochet Triangle Scarf – FREE CROCHET PATTERN

 - Easy DIY Crochet Baby Blanket Pattern Soft Clouds

-I must confess, cotton is quickly becoming one of my favorite yarns for DIY crochet projects, especially for the summer.
+I must confess, that cotton is quickly becoming one of my favorite yarns for DIY crochet projects, especially for summer.
 It is only logical to pick this yarn for this free crochet throw pattern.

 For the summer crochet throws, you need a yarn that is soft but won’t make your creation too bulky or too warm.
 A generous skein of Caron Cotton Cake is a perfect choice for this crochet throw pattern.

 Another great choice of yarn for crochet throws is Caron Simply Soft which lives up to its name and comes in many great colors.